Simsso/NIPS-2018-Adversarial-Vision-Challenge/README.md

 ## Abstract
 This repository contains code, documents, and deployment configuration files, related to our participation in the 2018 NIPS Adversarial Vision Challenge "Robust Model Track".
-We implemented a technique called a _LESCI-layer_ which is supposed to increase the robustness of a neural network classifier.
+We implemented a technique called a _LESCI-layer_ which is based on vector quantization (VQ) and supposed to increase the robustness of a neural network classifier.
 It compresses the representation at a certain layer with a matrix computed using PCA on representations induced by correctly classified training samples at this layer.
 The compressed vector is being compared to an embedding space; and replaced with an embedding vector if a certain percentage of the _k_ most similar vectors belong to the same output label.
-In the current configuration, our method did not increase the robustness of the model (a ResNet trained on Tiny ImageNet) as measured by the challenge, presumably because it comes with a decrease in classification accuracy.
+In the current configuration, our method did not increase the robustness of the ResNet-based classifier for Tiny ImageNet, as measured by the challenge, presumably because it comes with a decrease in classification accuracy.
 We have documented our approach formally in [this PDF](./docs/article/article.pdf).